waholulu/medival_village/game design.md

    - This prevents resource hoarding and maintains a flow of goods in the Market.

 7. **Weather & Random Events**
+   - **Storm System**:
+     - Occurs only during morning periods
-   - **Random storms** can reduce resource levels on tiles or disrupt gathering efforts.
+     - Reduces resource levels by 2 in affected tiles
+     - Impacts approximately 25% of the map tiles
+     - 10% chance of storm each morning
    - Additional events (e.g., pest infestations, droughts) can be integrated to impact farmland or forest resources.
    - **Crop-Specific Weather Impact**: Spring or Summer storms or droughts may reduce the eventual Autumn harvest if farmland resource levels drop.

 8. **Simulation & Logging**
    - **Core** simulation (headless) updates villagers, the world, and the market each partial-day cycle.
    - **Logs** record each villager's actions, transactions, tool usage, resource changes, and random events.
    - Optional **plotting** (Plotly) at the simulation's end to visualize resources, villager status, and key metrics over time.

----

 ## **3. Architecture**